edisonslightbulbs/3DINTACT/README.md

 ### [2/3] Installing the dependencies

-***

 Make sure to install all the dependencies listed in the table.
-As a caveat, Microsoft's Azure Kinect has a ceremonious list dependencies.
-Be sure to install them all.
-3 steps to help get started are given below:
+As a caveat, Microsoft's Azure Kinect has a ceremonious list.
+Be sure to install all those as well.
+Here are three pointers to help get started:

 ###### 1. The depth engine